verlok/blog-11ty/content/blog/how-i-made-the-web-more-responsive--debug-avoid-slow-interaction-next-paint-inp/index.md

 ## We Make Future, Bologna 🇮🇹 - <time datetime="2024-06-14">14 June 2024</time>

 <figure>
 	{% image "me-speaking-wmf-bologna.jpg", "Andrea Verlicchi speaking on the Coding Front-end stage of We Make Future Bologna.
-The slide shows the browser visiting a website, the developer tools of the browser open on the Perforamnce panel, and 7 steps described to the right.
+The slide shows the browser visiting a website, the developer tools of the browser open on the Performance panel, and 7 steps described to the right.
 1: Emulate device, 2: Performance options, 3: Slowdown the CPU, 4: Start recording, 5: Click around, 6: Type around, 7: Stop recording", [648, 1296], "648px" %}
   <figcaption>On the Coding Front-end stage of WMF 2024: how to debug INP, the hard way.</figcaption>
 </figure>